Falling from any height can lead to death or long-term injuries.

 3. Use a work-positioning or fall-arrest system

 When it's not possible to use a fall-prevention device, a work-positioning system or a fall-arrest system are your next best options.
-When using a fall-arrest system, a safety net should be used for extra protection.

 If you use a work-positioning or fall arrest system, have emergency and rescue procedures in place.